 What is a SOC 2 Report?

-A SOC report is like a letter grade in a restaurant window.
+A System and Organization Controls (SOC) report is like a letter grade in a restaurant window.

 At a glance, it proves to your customers that you pay attention to crucial details.
 It includes detailed information on how well you safeguard customer data from unauthorized access.